 Revenues from assessments are derived from first handlers and importers of mangos and are recognized based on monthly reports submitted by first handlers and importers through U.S. customs.
-Import assessment revenue is recognized when the cash is received.
+Import assessment revenue is recognized when the cash is received, as notification of amount to be received is not provided prior to the cash receipt.
 Domestic assessment revenue is recognized when the Board is notified of the amount of the assessment.
 The rate of assessment is proposed by the Board and approved by the USDA.
-In July 2019, the USDA approved an amendment to include assessments on frozen mangos.
-For the years ended December 31, 2020 and 2019, the assessment rate was \$0.0075 per pound for fresh mangos and \$0.01 per pound for frozen mangos.
+Effective February 25, 2021, the USDA approved an amendment to remove assessments on frozen mangos.
+For the year ended December 31, 2021 and 2020, the assessment rate was \$0.0075 per pound for fresh mangos.
+For the year ended December 31, 2020 and through February 2021, the assessment rate was \$0.01 per pound for frozen mangos.

 Importers and first handlers of less than 500,000 pounds of fresh mangos and less than 200,000 pounds of frozen mangos during any calendar year may claim an exemption from these assessments.
-Also, first handlers of mangos produced domestically and exported outside the United States may annually claim exemption.
-Effective February 29, 2016, the exemption was amended to include any organic mangos produced.
+Also, first handlers of mangos produced domestically and exported outside the United States may claim exemption annually.
 An exemption application must be provided to the Board in order for these importers and first handlers to receive a refund of the assessments previously paid.
-As of December 31, 2020 and 2019, a refund liability of \$126,166 and \$135,126, respectively, is included on the accompanying statements of financial position.
-Refunds are netted against assessment revenue in the year in which they are determined.
+As of December 31, 2021 and 2020, a refund liability of \$107,303 and \$126,166, respectively, is included on the accompanying statements of financial position.
+Refunds are netted against assessment revenue in the year in which they relate.

-There were no penalties and interest assessed in accordance with the Act for the years ended December 31, 2020 and 2019.
+There were no penalties and interest assessed in accordance with the Act for the years ended December 31, 2021 and 2020.